Yeehawboizzz/FED_BeatBlitz_website/README.md

 - Game page features a background image with MCQ question set that asks questions about music knowledge with 4 options for user to choose.
 After selecting an option, user will press "Check Answer" to check if it is correct and the next question will load.
 There are 10 questions per quiz, score /10 is displayed at the top while doing the quiz.

 - After quiz ends, there will be a button to return to main menu.
+- If player scored 7 or more out of 10, a special lottie animation will play to reward the user.

 **04 Technologies Used**
 - Languages: HTML, CSS and JavaScript